 Top scholar technology 2013: Robotic window cleaner

 Standing on a ladder to clean windows on the top story of a house is not without its risks.
-Sohail Abdulla’s robotic window cleaner made this task safer for his father and won him top technology scholar in 2013.
+Sohail Abdulla’s robotic window cleaner made this task safer for his father and won him top technology scholar.

 This project took 2 years and allowed Sohail the time to refine his designs and develop 2 prototypes.
 As Bill Collis, Sohail’s electronics teacher, commented, “this is unusual within the constraints of secondary schooling.
 However, this practice is closer to industrial practice, where the technologist often has the time and opportunity to produce multiple prototypes.”

 This was a large project for a secondary student to attempt.
 However, Sohail enjoyed it very much, and found the problem solving fun and interesting.
 He was quite happy to give up his leisure time, including weekends, to improve the functionality of the prototypes.